mycsphd/mycsphd.github.io/_posts/2021-03-10-do-i-need-an-ms-first.md

 Except in one case (see below), having a masters degree does not give you a significant advantage during the application process.
 Ph.D. programs regularly admit many students who have just completed their undergraduate degree.
 For instance, in a recent year, the admit rate for UCSD's Ph.D. program is around 7% for students with an masters and around 13% for students with an undergrad degree.
 And 60% of admitted students had only an undergrad degree.

-The only practical difference that having an MS will have as you start a Ph.D. program is that you can focus more intently on research more quickly, since you won't have as many distracting classes to take.
-In the end, you'll end up taking roughly the same number of classes either way (or perhaps more if you get your MS first -- see below).
+The main practical impact having an MS will have as you start a Ph.D. program is that you can focus more intently on research more quickly, since you won't have as many distracting classes to take.
+However, since you spent two years getting your masters, you'll end up taking roughly the same number of classes either way (or perhaps more if you get your MS first -- see below).

-You’ll end up with an MS degree in addition to your Ph.D. anyway.
-Usually, when you finish the course work for your Ph.D. you incidentally satisfy the requirements for a masters at the same time.
-This also provide a convienient "off ramp" from a Ph.D. if you decide it's not for you -- you can just take your master's degree and leave.
+In the end, you’ll wind up with an MS degree in addition to your Ph.D., anyway:  Usually, when you finish the course work for your Ph.D. you incidentally satisfy the requirements for a masters at the same time.
+This also provide a convienient "off ramp" from a Ph.D., if you decide it's not for you -- you can just take your master's degree, leave, and get a great job.

 ## Getting an MS first is usually a bad idea, if you know you want a Ph.D.